kinkou/configurist/README.md

 ## Terminology, Gem Design, and Limitations

-At this stage of development, it is not entirely clear what level of flexibility is required.
+At this stage of development it is not entirely clear what level of flexibility is needed.
 The constraints enforced by the gem are based on the following assumptions:
-- At the root of the settings hierarchy, there must be a record that defines the defaults for the given scope.
+- Defaults must be at the root of the settings hierarchy and such record must define default values for all possible settings in the given scope, even optional ones.
-- The nature of defaults implies that there can be only one defaults record within a given scope.
-Everything that inherits from the defaults is considered an override.
-Defaults must have a value for all settings defined in the scope's schema, including optional ones.
+- Everything that inherits from the defaults is considered an override.
 - Settings hierarchies must operate within a single scope.
-- Default records and group override records must not be used as settings for configurable records.
-In essence, they are not "concrete" settings.
+- Default records and group override records must not be used as settings for configurable records, because in essence they are not "concrete" settings.
 - Finally, a settings record cannot be shared between multiple configurable records.
 Each configurable record must have its own exclusive concrete settings (overrides) record.

 ### Schema restrictions